LLMExpert/LLLMApps/README.md

 # LLLMApps
-Use Local LLM to create Appiications
+Use Local LLM to create Applications